What Can You Do with a Bachelor’s in Healthcare Management?

 Someone who loves numbers and healthcare could do well in healthcare financial management.
 In this job, professionals prepare financial statements, review financial reports, and even make forecasts about upcoming expenses.

 Financial managers also examine ways to cut costs and the best ways to make changes in expenditures without affecting quality care.
 They should know how to use software for accounting, financial analysis, and business intelligence, and they may also oversee a team of workers, including those involved in billing, cash payments, and accounting.
 Who knew computing could be such an essential part of a healthcare career?
-The BLS (May 2023) reports an average salary for financial managers of $174,820, with the following percentiles:

-Become a Healthcare Consultant
+Healthcare Consultant

 Healthcare consultants have various roles, such as helping companies develop lower-cost operating models and making plans to adapt to changes in the marketplace.
 They may focus on product improvement and innovation areas or assist with adopting new tools and technologies in the office.
 Healthcare consultants may even help with things like the development of mobile apps, the use of digital health tools, and the implementation of effective IT systems and solutions.

 Additionally, in the case of mergers and acquisitions, healthcare consultants could develop leverage strategies that create value for both patients and stockholders.
-According to PayScale (2024), the average pay for healthcare consultants is $85,789 annually.
+According to PayScale (2025), the average pay for healthcare consultants is $90,481 annually.

 Additional Certifications in Healthcare Management

 Many healthcare management professionals choose to complement their undergraduate degrees with a master’s or an advanced certification.
 Whether a few years following an undergraduate degree or a few decades, there is always the option to pursue a graduate-level healthcare management degree, such as a master of health administration (MHA).
-There are also more business-oriented graduate options, such as an MBA degree with a focus in healthcare administration or a Master in Public Health (MPH) with an emphasis in healthcare administration.
+There are also more business-oriented graduate options, such as an MBA degree with a focus in healthcare administration or a Master’s in Public Health (MPH) with an emphasis in healthcare administration.
 Some of these degrees are available entirely online.

 A master’s degree can help professionals move upward to higher levels of management, such as medical and health services managers.
 Since most medical and health services managers only have a bachelor’s degree, a master’s degree could also be a way for individuals to differentiate themselves in interviews and job applications.